Back to all terms

 What to Watch For:

-Compare the coverage details, coinsurance percentages, and annual maximums for each tier before choosing.
-Some tiers may include additional benefits, such as vision care or paramedical services, that are not part of lower-level plans.
-Once enrolled, changes to plan tiers may be restricted - where upgrading to a higher plan tier may require medical underwriting.
+Before choosing a tier, members should compare the coverage details, coinsurance percentages, and annual maximums for each tier, since some tiers include benefits such as vision care or paramedical services that are not part of lower-level plans.
+Once enrolled, changes between plan tiers may be restricted, and upgrading to a higher tier may require medical underwriting.

 Related Terms